swansonk14/SyntheMol/README.md

 TODO: images of generated molecules with indications of synthesis success and experimental scores

 t-SNE for each step of filtering using [chem_utils](https://github.com/swansonk14/chem_utils).
-TODO: Note: Replace RF_rdkit with chemrop and chemprop_rdkit and replace highlight_data_names, display_data_names, and save_path for each step of filtering.
+TODO: Note: Replace RF_rdkit with chemrop and chemprop_rdkit and replace highlight_data_names, display_data_names, and save_path and color from red to brown for each step of filtering.
 ```bash
 python dimensionality_reduction.py \
     --data_paths ../../combinatorial_antibiotics/data/chembl/chembl_antibacterial_antibiotic.csv \